Has J-PARC E07 observed a $\Xi^-_{1s}$ nuclear state?: Introduction

 Experimental input to deciphering the Strangeness ${\cal S}=-2$ sector of hypernuclear physics comes mostly from forming $\Xi^-$ hyperons by a $(K^-,K^+)$ reaction on nuclear targets and stopping them in light-nuclei emulsion~\cite{HN18}.
 Data collected in the last 30 years by KEK emulsion experiments E176~\cite{E176} and E373~\cite{E373,Nakazawa15} have advanced our understanding of $\Lambda\Lambda$ and $\Xi N$ nuclear dynamics~\cite{GHM16}.
 New J-PARC E07 $\Xi^-$ capture data, some of which were presented recently~\cite{Ekawa19,Hayakawa21,Yoshimoto21}, may advance it further.

-Because of the large momentum transfer in the $(K^-,K^+)$ nuclear reaction which converts protons to $\Xi^-$ hyperons, only very few of the produced high-energy $\Xi^-$ hyperons slow down sufficiently in the surrounding nuclear emulsion to undergo Auger process, form high-$n$ atomic level, and cascade down radiatively.
+Because of the large momentum transfer in the $(K^-,K^+)$ nuclear reaction which converts protons to $\Xi^-$ hyperons, only very few of the produced high-energy $\Xi^-$ hyperons slow down sufficiently in the surrounding nuclear emulsion to undergo Auger process, form high-$n$ atomic state, and cascade down radiatively.
 In light-nuclei emulsion, strong-interaction $\Xi^- p \to\Lambda\Lambda$ capture takes over radiative cascade beginning at a $3D$ atomic state bound by 126, 175, 231 keV in C, N, O, respectively, although the $3D$ strong-interaction shift is still small, less than 1~keV~\cite{BFG99}.
 Capture events are recorded by observing $\Lambda$ hyperons or $\Lambda$-hypernuclear decay products.
 Interestingly, several observed decay sequences of twin (pairs of) single-$\Lambda$ hypernuclei were found to follow capture from a lower $\Xi^-$ orbit, namely Coulomb-assisted $1p_{\Xi^-}$ nuclear states in $^{12}$C and $^{14}$N~\cite{E176,Nakazawa15,Hayakawa21}.

 The J-PARC light-nuclei emulsion experiment E07 reported two $\Xi^-$ capture events in $^{14}$N, uniquely identified by their subsequent single-$\Lambda$ hypernuclear decay sequences, and with sufficiently small binding-energy uncertainty (say $\lesssim 0.3$~MeV) to become potentially informative.
-One event, named IBUKI, was assigned as a $\Xi^-_{1p}$--$^{14}$N bound state, with binding energy $B_{\Xi^-}^{1p}$ consistent with those found in KEK experiments E176 and E373 for $\Xi^-$--$^{14}$N capture events listed in Table~\ref{tab:14N1p}.
-All three listed $B_{\Xi^-}^{1p}$ values are slightly above 1~MeV, significantly higher than the purely-Coulomb $2P$ atomic binding energy value of about 0.4 MeV in $^{14}$N, thereby corresponding to a Coulomb-assisted $1p_{\Xi^-}$ nuclear state in $^{14}$N that evolves from a $2P$ atomic state.
-Unfortunately, as argued in our recent work~\cite{FG21}, it is just the highest of five $\Xi^-_{1p}$--$^{14}$N$_{\rm g.s.}$ configuration states with energy spread of $\sim 1.3$~MeV, which makes IBUKI unfit to determine accurately the $\Xi$-nuclear potential strength.
+One event, named IBUKI, was assigned as a $\Xi^-_{1p}$--$^{14}$N bound state, with binding energy $B_{\Xi^-}$ listed in Table~\ref{tab:14N1p} together with similar $B_{\Xi^-}$ values for $\Xi^-$--$^{14}$N capture events found in KEK experiments E176 and E373.
+All three listed $B_{\Xi^-}$ values are slightly above 1~MeV, significantly higher than the purely-Coulomb $2P$ atomic binding energy value of about 0.4 MeV in $^{14}$N, thereby corresponding to a Coulomb-assisted $1p_{\Xi^-}$ nuclear state in $^{14}$N that evolves from a $2P$ atomic state.
+Unfortunately, it is just one of five $\Xi^-_{1p}$--$^{14} $N$_{\rm g.s.}$ configuration states spread over $\sim$1.3~MeV (see Appendix to the present work) which makes IBUKI unfit to constrain reliably the $\Xi$-nuclear potential strength~\cite{FG21}.